git4rk/ApplicationServeronCloud/networkEnvironment.md

 * To configure your Liberty Core server, see [Configure Liberty Core Server for public access](networkEnvironment.html#configureLibertyForPublicAccess).
 * To configure your traditional WebSphere Base server, add a web container transport chain that listens on port 80 and 443 as described in [Configuring transport chains](http://www.ibm.com/support/knowledgecenter/SSEQTP_8.5.5//com.ibm.websphere.nd.doc/ae/trun_chain_transport.html){: new_window}.

 **Avoid trouble:** Linux reserves ports smaller than 1024 for privileged users, such as **root**.
 However, it is a common practice to run traditional WebSphere Base servers as a **non-root** user.
 Therefore, when you add a Web container transport chain, change your **iptables** configuration as the **root** user.
-Specifically, redirect restricted ports 80 and 443 to another port above 1024, such as 9080 and 9443.
+Specifically, redirect restricted ports 80 and 443 to another port over 1024, such as 9080 and 9443.
 The following commands provide an example of this process:

 ```
 -bash-4.1# sudo iptables -t nat -A PREROUTING -p tcp --dport 80 -j REDIRECT --to-port 9080